-Here in Britain, where I live, most people drink black tea (with milk usually), but green tea’s popularity started to increase over a decade ago when numerous reports were coming out about green tea’s health benefits.
+Here in Britain, where I live, most people drink black tea (with milk usually), but the popularity of green tea started to increase over a decade ago when numerous reports were coming out about the health benefits you get from drinking it.

-I like most people also drank only black tea, but I thought I’d give green tea a try.
+Like most people, I used to only drink black tea, but I thought I’d give green tea a try for a change.

-But gradually, over about a week or so, I started to really enjoy the natural flavor of the tea and I hate to go a day without it.
+But gradually, over about a week or so, I started to really enjoy the natural flavor of green tea and soon I couldn’t go a day without it.

 I like the old Chinese proverb which says: